 E-ABS braking is an electronic brake that is applied to the front wheel when the brake lever is depressed.
 The braking power isn't very powerful as the majority of e-scooter braking will come from the rear disc brake.
 Think of the E-ABS as a "nice to have" feature.

-We stock some parts as standard and can order in any other part for the X7 Pro e-scooter.
+We stock some parts as standard and can order in any other parts.
 If you have a requirement then contact us.

 Here are some simple tips to help you look after your battery.

 ● Don’t drain it completely.
 E-scooter batteries are designed differently to your mobile phone battery.

 ● Keep it topped up and every 5-10 charge cycles drain it completely.
 Only use the official, supplied charger.
 If required we can supply replacement or additional chargers.
 Not all chargers are the same, even if they look identical.
 If required we can supply replacements.